RAD51: RAD51 expression in cancer

-Under-expression of RAD51 would itself lead to increased unrepaired DNA damages.
-Replication errors past these damages (see translesion synthesis), would lead to increased mutations and cancer.
+Under-expression of RAD51 would lead to increases in unrepaired DNA damage.
+When these DNA lesions are unrepaired, replication errors can occur near to the damaged sites (see translesion synthesis), leading to increased mutations and cancer.

-In double-strand break repair
+Role in double-strand break repair

 Double-strand break (DSB) repair by homologous recombination is initiated by 5' to 3' strand resection (DSB resection).
-In humans, the DNA2 nuclease cuts back the 5'-to-3' strand at the DSB to generate a 3' single-strand DNA overhang strand.
+In humans, DNA2 nuclease resects the 5'-to-3' strand at the DSB to generate a 3' single-strand DNA (ssDNA) overhang.

-A number of paralogs (see Figure) of RAD51 are essential for RAD51 protein recruitment or stabilization at damage sites in vertebrates.
+In vertebrates, a number of RAD51 paralogs (see Figure) are essential for RAD51 protein recruitment or stabilization at sites of DNA damage.

 In vertebrates and plants, five paralogs of RAD51 are expressed in somatic cells, including RAD51B (RAD51L1), RAD51C (RAD51L2), RAD51D (RAD51L3), XRCC2 and XRCC3.
 They each share about 25% amino acid sequence identity with RAD51 and with each other.

-Outside of plants and vertebrates, a much broader diversity of Rad51 recombinase paralog proteins exists.
-In budding yeast, Saccharomyces cerevisiae, the paralogs Rad55 and Rad57 are present, which form a complex that associates with yeast Rad51 to ssDNA.
-The recombinase paralog rfs-1 is found in the round worm Caenorhabditis elegans, where it is not essential for homologous recombination.
-Among archaea the RadB and RadC recombinase paralogs are found in many organisms belonging to Euryarchaeota while a broader diversity of related recombinase paralogs seem to be found in the Crenarchaea including Ral1, Ral2, Ral3, RadC, RadC1, and RadC2.
+Outside of plants and vertebrates, a much broader diversity of Rad51 recombinase paralog proteins exist.
+In budding yeast (Saccharomyces cerevisiae), the paralogs Rad55 and Rad57 form a complex that associates with Rad51 at ssDNA.
+The recombinase paralog rfs-1 is found in the round worm Caenorhabditis elegans, however it is not essential for homologous recombination.
+Among archaea, RadB and RadC recombinase paralogs are found in many organisms belonging to Euryarchaeota, while a broader diversity of related recombinase paralogs are found in Crenarchaea, including Ral1, Ral2, Ral3, RadC, RadC1, and RadC2.

-The RAD51 paralogs contribute to efficient DNA double-strand break repair by homologous recombination and depletion of any paralog often results in significant decreases in homologous recombination frequency.
+The RAD51 paralogs contribute to efficient DNA double-strand break repair by homologous recombination.
+Consequently, experimental depletion of these paralogs often result in significantly reduced homologous recombination.

 The paralogs form two identified complexes: BCDX2 (RAD51B-RAD51C-RAD51D-XRCC2) and CX3 (RAD51C-XRCC3).
 These two complexes act at two different stages of homologous recombinational DNA repair.
 The BCDX2 complex is responsible for RAD51 recruitment or stabilization at damage sites.
 The BCDX2 complex appears to act by facilitating the assembly or stability of the RAD51 nucleoprotein filament.
 The CX3 complex acts downstream of RAD51 recruitment to damage sites.

-Another complex, the BRCA1-PALB2-BRCA2 complex, and the RAD51 paralogs cooperate to load RAD51 onto ssDNA coated with RPA to form the essential recombination intermediate, the RAD51-ssDNA filament.
+Another complex, the BRCA1-PALB2-BRCA2 complex, cooperates with the RAD51 paralogs to load RAD51 onto ssDNA coated with RPA to form the essential recombination intermediate, the RAD51-ssDNA filament.

-In mice and humans, the BRCA2 complex primarily mediates orderly assembly of RAD51 on ssDNA, the form that is active for homologous pairing and strand invasion.
-BRCA2 also redirects RAD51 from dsDNA and prevents dissociation from ssDNA.
+In mice and humans, the BRCA2 complex primarily mediates orderly assembly of RAD51 on ssDNA, which is an active substrate in homologous pairing and strand invasion.
+BRCA2 also redirects RAD51 from dsDNA and prevents its dissociation from ssDNA.
 However, in the presence of a BRCA2 mutation, human RAD52 can mediate RAD51 assembly on ssDNA and substitute for BRCA2 in homologous recombinational DNA repair, though with lower efficiency than BRCA2.

 Further steps are detailed in the article Homologous recombination.